idleberg/sublime-applescript/README.md

 ### Completions

-Commands such as `try`, `if`, `repeat`, or `set` will be created code section.
+Many commands can simply be triggered by completing a standard AppleScript command.
+Commands such as `try`, `if`, `repeat`, or `set` will create a code block.
 Use the `Tab` key to jump between inputs.
-In most cases, typing many AppleScript commands will come with a completion.

 ### Snippets